200B: miniPID Fast Response Olfaction Sensor

 RESULTS

 Two sensors were built and supplied to Dr. Willis.
 Our modifications allowed them to be securely mounted on the robot and preliminary tests were conducted.
-In 2014 Dr. Willis reported that the battery powered controllers were failing and asked for them to be repaired.
+In 2014 Dr. Willis reported that the battery powered controllers were failing and ad for them to be repaired.
 We took this opportunity to redesign and repackage the controllers and to also redesign the battery packs.
 We supplied him with two instruments of the new design.
 The new design uses Lithium-ion batteries which are smaller, lighter and last about twice as long, which have provided Dr. Willis with reliable and portable equipment to model insect pheromone tracking in real world environments.
 In addition, the new design is now available as the model 201A portable miniPID.

 Citations